The Midnight Sky: Plot

-Reclusive academic Augustine Lofthouse has devoted his life to finding habitable planets so humanity can expand.
+Reclusive academic Augustine Lofthouse has devoted his life to finding habitable planets so that humanity can expand.
 He meets Jean Sullivan after giving a presentation at a gala and they form a romantic relationship.
 After a pregnancy scare, she leaves him due to his work obsession and inability to bond with others.
 Several years later, when Lofthouse encounters Jean again, she tells him about their daughter, whom he chooses not to meet.

 Thirty years later, in 2049, an event has obliterated most of Earth's population and left the surface contaminated with ionizing radiation.
 Lofthouse is the only person inhabiting a large Arctic base.
-A flashback shows him refusing to join the evacuation, knowing he does not have long to live due to an unidentified serious illness requiring hemodialysis and medical equipment at the base.
+A flashback shows him refusing to join the evacuation, knowing that he does not have long to live due to an unidentified serious illness requiring hemodialysis and medical equipment at the base.

 Lofthouse searches the base's computer systems for active crewed space missions to warn about the situation on Earth and finds only one: the interplanetary craft Aether, returning from an exploration of Jupiter's habitable moon K-23, which Lofthouse discovered.

-In the meantime, the crew of Aether are oblivious to events on Earth and believe they have lost contact due to faulty communications systems.
-Lofthouse finds his antenna is too weak to contact them, even after calculating them to be in range.
+In the meantime, the crew of Aether are oblivious to events on Earth and believe that they have lost contact due to faulty communications systems.
+Lofthouse finds that his antenna is too weak to contact them, even after calculating them to be in range.

 Along with his deteriorating physical health, Lofthouse is experiencing mental blackouts.
 After a kitchen fire, he finds a young mute girl hiding in the kitchen.
 He tries to contact the evacuees to get someone to get her, to no avail.
 The girl draws an iris and Lofthouse deduces that this is her name.

 Lofthouse grows fond of Iris, and they travel together on a snowmobile to another base which has a larger, more powerful antenna.
 En route, in an accident, he loses his medical equipment and snowmobile.
-Arriving at the base, he manages to make contact with Aether, but an asteroid field damages the ship's radar and communication systems.
+Arriving at the base on foot, he manages to make contact with Aether, but an asteroid field damages the ship's radar and communication systems, breaking the contact.